johnny353535/yoi/README.md

 # YOI - the Yoshino Frontend Component Library

-YOI is Yoshino’s custom-built frontend component library.
-It enables our team to design, build, test and iterate web pages _directly in the browser_.
-YOI was made to be used by designers with basic knowledge of HTML and CSS – at it’s core stands a simple HTML-based interface.
+YOI (pronounced *yo-ee*) is Yoshino’s custom-built frontend component library.
+It enables our team to design, build and test web pages *directly in the browser*.
+It was made to be used by designers with basic knowledge of HTML and CSS – at it’s core stands a simple *HTML-based interface*.

 ## Documentation

 At the moment we are still working to complete our [user manual](https://yoshino-digital.github.io/yoi/).
-A proper technical documentation will follow.

 ## Installing